 Is it consistent with the Position Statement Criteria?

-The Position Statement Proposal Review Workgroup will review each proposal for the following criteria:
+The Position Statement Proposal Review Commission will review each proposal for the following criteria:

 - Must be related to AMTA’s mission and goals.